mimeosd/aniketchavan2211/Linux/Kali_Linux/Readme.md

  you might want to run `sudo apt install -y kali-linux-default` as well.

 # Basic Operations & Commands

+ `who` - display user.
+ `whoami` - prints login user.
+ `users` - display all users on machine.
+ `groups` - display groups in machine
+ `uname` - display type of machine.
+ `uname -r` - (recursive) prints version of OS.
+ `uname -a` - (all) prints all info.
+ `ls` - listing directories and Files.
+ `ls -l` - (long listing) display directories.
+  and files with permissions, users, owner, date and much more.
+ `ls -R` - display Directories with sub-directories and files inside them.
+ `ls -a` - display hidden Directories and Files.
+ `cd` - change directory [cd (path/location/directory)].
+ `cd ..` - Back one directory.
+ `cd ../../` - this will take you 2 back or top directories from file system tree.
+ `cd /` - take you to root directory.
+ `cd ~` - change directory home directory.
+ `cd $HOME` - change directory home directory.
+ `clear` - clear the terminal screen.
+ `man` - manual [man (command)].
+ `pwd` - print working directory, display where are you in file system, which directory are in.
+ `whereis` - locate or find the directories or files.
+ `&&` - This will execute multiple commands one by one in sequencial manner. [ls && pwd]
+ `apt update -y && apt upgrade -y` - update list and upgrades and install packages -y means yes and -n means no.
+ `pkg update -y && pkg upgrade -y` - update & upgrades packages.
+ `su` - superuser/Administrator/poweruser/rootuser has full access to machine, by you will login as superuser.
+ `sudo` - superuser do command or operation will done by super user privileges.
+ `touch` - To create any type of blank file [touch (file1.txt)].
+ `cat` - display the file content on terminal screen [cat files.txt].
+ `` -
+ `` -
 # Important Operations & Commands | Understanding Environment
 # Text Logs Related Commands | Text Processing Operations in Kali
 # Getting System info in Linux | Gathering Specifications in Kali